HH1: The Orphan Sorceress of Oz – Author QA

 What inspired you to write your first book?

-I started several stories before I began The Witch Queens.
+I started several stories before I began The Witch Queens (later changed to The Orphan Sorceress of Oz).
 All of them contributed to the world-building, but I didn’t feel that the story was quite there for a novel.
 I came to the realization that only I could tell the story that I wanted to tell.
 Much of my hesitation was being unfamiliar with the available tools.
 Once I learned about CreateSpace and self-publishing and print-on-demand services, I knew that I could write a book and publish it.
 Until that time, I thought that legacy publishing was the only way.

 Do you have a specific writing style?